Introduction: WISH ROCK

 This one was cracked and reformed with Agate (SiO2) silicone dioxide by forces off nature long ago..

 You can recognize Agate by the flowing colinear translucent lines (see 3d & last pic) which under microscope are thousands of lines..
 A hollow Agate geode with a Quartz inner ring is provided for reference..

-Anyway the forming Agate, also called Corundum is 9 on the hardness scale just under Diamond (see chart), re-stabilized the whole geode and then filled most of the inside..
+Anyway the forming Agate, also called chalcedony is 7 on the hardness scale like Quartz and under the 10 of Diamond.
+Then re-stabilized the whole geode and refilled most of the inside..
 Until I cut it, surprisingly in two by some instinct, which revealed the beak feature suggesting the best natural side and base cuts using a water cooled thin diamond rotary saw..

 Then tumbled in a drum for a month to smooth the rounded edges and semi lustrous condition..

 Step 2: SLOTTING SiO2 to HOLD a BATTERY & LED